 A TXOP responder non-AP STA may indicate its low latency needs to the TXOP holder in a TBD control response frame sent to the TXOP holder if the TXOP holder has set the Low Latency Indication Support field of transmitted UHR Capabilities elements to 1.
 Upon receiving the low latency indication in the control response frame, the TXOP holder should consider the low latency indication in determining subsequent actions within the current TXOP or subsequent TXOPs.
 The subsequent actions taken by the TXOP holder after receiving the low latency indication are out of scope of the standard.

 Whether a TXOP responder AP may indicate its low latency needs to a TXOP holder non-AP STA is TBD.

 Text to be adopted ends here.

-References:

-TGbn agenda/motion doc [TBD]